-NAPEO estimates the PEO industry grew a very robust $10 billion to $81 billion in gross revenues in 2010.
+NAPEO estimates the PEO industry grew to $92 billion in gross revenues in 2012.
 (The industry defines gross revenues as the total of its clients' payrolls and the fees PEOs charge them for taking on their human-resource activities.)
 Small- and medium-sized businesses outsource to PEOs everything from administering the payroll and paying employment related taxes, to risk management, recruiting, providing health benefits, and securing workers' compensation coverage.

 PEO Growth Trends

-The average client of NAPEO members is a small business with an average of 19 employees.* Increasingly, larger businesses are signing up, too.
-Clients range from accounting firms to high-tech companies to manufacturers to government agencies.
+The average client of NAPEO members is a small business with an average of 20 employees.* Increasingly, larger businesses are signing up, too.
+Clients range from accounting firms to high-tech companies to manufacturers to medical offices, restaurants, and retail businesses.